 Sadly, indoor dancing is forbidden under the standing executive order.
 As outdoor dancing is not permitted at Cornman Farms due to sound ordinances, dancing will unfortunately not be available at your event unless a new order is released that allows indoor dancing.
 If indoor dancing is allowed per a new executive order, dancing in the barn will be permitted in accordance with current gathering capacities.
-However, first dances are allowed on the pergola or under the tent.
+First dances are an exception to this rule.

 Clear plexiglass dividers will separate staff and guests at the bar.
 Self-serve food and beverage stations are no longer allowed, so guests can request coffee, tea, water and non-alcoholic beverages at the bar.
 Cornman Farms provided appetizers and/or late night snacks will be served from a station with a server behind a divider.